 A great low carb dinner idea you can whip up in under 30 minutes!

-Looking for an easy, healthy dinner for a busy weeknight?
-This Sweet Potato, Ground Turkey and Kale Skillet with Honey Goat Cheese skillet's got you covered!
+Looking for an easy, healthy dinner for busy weeknights?
+This easy Sweet Potato, Ground Turkey and Kale Skillet with Goat Cheese is a healthy dish the whole family will enjoy!

 What goes into the Ground Turkey Skillet?